“Very nice people to work with and helped us score the deal of our life's as first time home owners. Grateful to have worked with them!”

 Compare top Forsyth County real estate agents.

 Agent Pronto analyzes transaction data, agent specialties, and client reviews to handpick the best agents in your area.
-Updated for March 2026. *
+Updated for April 2026. *

 * Sales data is calculated based on transaction information available to Agent Pronto at the time of publishing and may not accurately reflect all transactions for a given agent.